chinapedia/wikipedia.abstract.en/Page/Swiss_Armed_Forces.md

 History

-Schlacht_bei_Sempach_Aquarell_1513_crop.jpg, 1386]] With war pigeon in World War I|thumb The land component of the Swiss Armed Forces originated from the cantonal troops of the Old Swiss Confederacy, called upon in cases of external threats by the Tagsatzung or by the canton in distress.
+, 1386]] The land component of the Swiss Armed Forces originated from the cantonal troops of the Old Swiss Confederacy, called upon in cases of external threats by the Tagsatzung or by the canton in distress.
 In the federal treaty of 1815, the Tagsatzung prescribed cantonal troops to put a contingent of 2% of the population of each canton at the federation's disposition, amounting to a force of some 33,000 men.
 The cantonal armies were converted into the federal army (_Bundesheer_) with the constitution of 1848.
 From this time, it was illegal for the individual cantons to declare war or to sign capitulations or peace agreements.
 Paragraph 13 explicitly prohibited the federation from sustaining a standing army, and the cantons were allowed a maximum standing force of 300 each (not including the _Landjäger_ corps, a kind of police force).
 Paragraph 18 declared the "obligation" of every Swiss citizen to serve in the federal army if conscripted (_Wehrpflicht_), setting its size at 3% of the population plus a reserve of one and one half that number, amounting to a total force of some 80,000..

-Clemens-1896-swiss_army.png The first complete mobilization, under the command of Hans Herzog, was triggered by the Franco-Prussian War in 1871.
+The first complete mobilization, under the command of Hans Herzog, was triggered by the Franco-Prussian War in 1871.
 In 1875, the army was called in to crush a strike of workers at the Gotthard tunnel.
 Four workers were killed and 13 were severely wounded.

 Paragraph 19 of the revised constitution of 1874 extended the definition of the federal army to every able-bodied male citizen, swelling the size of the army (at least in theory) from under 150,000 to more than 700,000, with population growth during the 20th century rising further to some 1.5 million, the second largest armed force _per capita_ after the Israel Defense Forces.

 A major manoeuvre commanded in 1912 by Ulrich Wille, a reputed Germanophile, convinced visiting European heads of state, in particular Kaiser Wilhelm II, of the efficacy and determination of Swiss defences.[5]
 Wille was subsequently put in command of the second complete mobilization in 1914, and Switzerland escaped invasion in the course of World War I. Wille also ordered the suppression of the 1918 general strike (_Landesstreik_) with military force.
 Three workers were killed, and a rather larger number of soldiers died of the Spanish flu during mobilization.
 In 1932, the army was called to suppress an anti-fascist demonstration in Geneva.
 The troops shot dead 13 demonstrators, wounding another 65.
 This incident long damaged the army's reputation, leading to persistent calls for its abolition among left-wing politicians.
 In both the 1918 and the 1932 incidents, the troops deployed were consciously selected from rural regions such as the Berner Oberland, fanning the enmity between the traditionally conservative rural population and the urban working class.
 The third complete mobilization of the army took place during World War II under the command of Henri Guisan (see also Switzerland during the World Wars).
 The Patrouille des Glaciers race, created to test the abilities of soldiers, was created during the war.

-Kavallerieschwadron_1972.jpg

 In the 1960s and 1970s, the armed forces were organised according to the "Armee 61" structure.
 Horse mounted cavalry (specifically dragoons) were retained for combat roles until 1973, and were the last non-ceremonial horse cavalry in Europe, as were bicycle infantry battalions until 2001.[6]